arbazsiddiqui/rSlashVideos/README.md

 ### Usage

 Hosted using github pages [here](https://arbazsiddiqui.github.io/Reddit-Play/app/index.html).
-Though, if for some reason you find it unaccessable, here are the steps to run it locally on your machine :
+Though, for some reason, if you find it unaccessable, here are the steps to run it locally on your machine :

 * Clone this repo ```git clone https://github.com/arbazsiddiqui/Reddit-Play```
 * Go to index page using ```cd Reddit-Play/app```